rb83421/GoldenCheetah_Python_Chart_Wrapper/readme.md

 # Prerequisite
 I assume you have GC installed and python up and running in GC.
-And your python is at least setuped as described in [UG_Special Topics_Working with Python](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_Working-with-Python)
+And your python is at least configured as described in [UG_Special Topics_Working with Python](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_Working-with-Python)
-For now only tested with pycharm and on windows.
+For now this is only tested with pycharm and on windows 10.

 # Choose your favorite python IDE.
 For this project I use PyCharm for download see [PyCharm](https://www.jetbrains.com/pycharm/).